rticommunity/rticonnextdds-connector-js/docs/getting_started.rst

 Supported Platforms
 ~~~~~~~~~~~~~~~~~~~

-*RTI Connector for Node.js* has been tested with Node.js 8.7.0.
+*RTI Connector for Javascript* has been tested with Node.js 8.7.0.

 (TODO: clarify which version of Node.js to officially support - 8.7.0 is EOL soon)